dested/OrbitalGa.me/README.md

 - [ ] add player upgrades, unlock
 - [ ] add badges to player
 - [ ] add leveling like mario maker?
+- [ ] you level up exp all the time, get stronger, so do enmeis, they chase you
 - [x] add score entity
 - [x] add laser spray
 - [x] add time based weapons